 Number Ten – A Pet Door

-When I was first starting out and taking on almost any client that called, I was asked for this item.
-A pet door.
-Now, not an unusual request as it saves time opening and closing the door for your most beloved family pets.
-However, for this particular project, the client wanted a pet door for their chickens!
-That’s right, their Chickens!
-I didn’t ask why they wanted to allow the chickens into their home.
-I guess chickens need a home too!
-However, if I was a chicken, I wouldn’t be in the house around dinner time!
+When I was just starting out and taking on almost any client that called, I was once asked for a rather unusual item: a pet door.
+It’s not an uncommon request, as it saves time opening and closing the door for your beloved family pets.
+However, in this particular case, the client wanted a pet door for their chickens!
+Yes, their chickens!
+I didn’t inquire about the reason behind wanting to allow the chickens indoors.
+I suppose chickens need a home too!
+Although, I wouldn’t want to be in the house around dinner time if I were a chicken!

 Number Nine – A ‘No Maintenance Garden’

-I’m sure many designer gets this request.
-A ‘no maintenance garden’.
-So, there is really no such thing as a ‘no maintenance garden’ when plants get involved.
-There will always be some form of weeding, watering, or feeding that needs to happen, at some point and time during the growing season, to keep plants thriving.
-A ‘no maintenance garden’ would be rocks.
+I’m sure many designers get this request: a ‘no maintenance garden.’
+However, there is no such thing as a ‘no maintenance garden’ when plants are involved.
+There will always be some form of weeding, watering, or feeding that needs to happen during the growing season to keep plants thriving.
+A ‘no maintenance garden’ would essentially be rocks.
 Rocks require little to no maintenance.
-They stay where they are put.
-They don’t ask for much in the way of care.
-They thrive on their own, no matter the weather conditions.
-They come in a wide variety of sizes, shapes, and colours.
-They look best when placed with a few other rock friends.
-Simply, they are no maintenance!
-And they Rock!
+They stay in place, don’t ask for much in terms of care, and thrive on their own no matter the weather conditions.
+They come in a wide variety of sizes, shapes, and colors, and look best when placed with a few other rock friends.
+And they rock!”

 Number Eight – Garden Art!

 Garden art, yummy!
-I’m was so excited about this project!
-I couldn’t wait to find a way to incorporate these wonderful, one-of-a-kind art pieces into a new garden design for the client.
-However, the donkey pulling a wagon, and the full set of ceramic Snow White and Seven Dwarf figurines, and the garden gnomes weren’t quite what I had pictured as one-of-a-kind art pieces!
+I was so excited about this project!
+I couldn’t wait to find a way to incorporate these extraordinary, one-of-a-kind art pieces into a new garden design for the client.
+However, the donkey pulling a wagon, the complete set of ceramic Snow White and Seven Dwarf figurines, and the garden gnomes weren’t quite what I had pictured as one-of-a-kind art pieces!
 Hmmm.
-I guess one person’s art is another person’s garden gnome!
+I guess one person’s art is another person’s garden gnomes!

 Number Seven – A Pool Slide!

 “I want a pool slide!” says the client.
-“Not a problem” I say!
-“A pool slide can be fun for all ages and incorporated into a pool design with great ease”, I state in my best designer voice.
-It was the next comment that gave me pause…as requested by the client, the new pool slide would start on the roof of their two storey home and twist and turn its way down to the swimming pool level which was located at the bottom of a slope at about the same grade as their finished basement floor – just to give you a visual.
-I figured I could make the pool slide work however, I did ask the clients if they thought was a good idea to encourage and allow their young children access to the roof of their home?
-I mean, their children will be teenagers at some point and well, kids will be kids.
-I suggested the roof slide might be a bit of a safety concern?
-Got to love client ideas!
+“Not a problem,” I say!
+“A pool slide can be fun for all ages and incorporated into a pool design with great ease,” I state in my best designer voice.
+The following comment gave me pause.
+As requested by the client, the new pool slide would start on the roof of their two-story home and twist and turn its way down to the swimming pool level, which was located at the bottom of a slope at about the same grade as their finished basement floor – to give you a visual.
+I figured I could make the pool slide work.
+However, I did ask the clients if they thought it was a good idea to encourage and allow their young children access to the roof of their home.
+I mean, their children will be teenagers at some point, and kids will be kids.
+I suggested the roof slide might be a bit of a safety concern.
+You have to love client ideas!

 Number Six – Let There Be F Bombs!

-The very first site meeting with a new client allows me to get you know, you.
+The first site meeting with a new client allows me to get to know you.
 What you like, what you don’t, and what you want in your new landscape.
-I think of it as ‘a first date’.
-We are both on our best behavior.
-Well, not always.
-One lovely couple had a nasty, boisterous fight in their front yard during our first site meeting.
-There were a few ‘F’ bombs thrown around (not at me, at each other) about who’s vision was right, and who should get what they wanted and why, and ‘not your dumbass ideas’!
+I think of it as ‘our first date’.
+We are both on our best behaviour.
+Well, only sometimes.
+During our first site meeting, one lovely couple had a nasty, boisterous fight in their front yard.
+There were a few ‘F’ bombs thrown around (not at me, at each other) about whose vision was right, who should get what they wanted and why, and ‘not your dumbass ideas’!
 You get where I’m going here.
-I politely left the site meeting in the front yard; making the decision that looking at the backyard wasn’t going to get any better.
-Let’s just say ‘I when to the washroom before dessert and didn’t come back to the table’.
-I did however, called the clients a couple days later to let them know I wasn’t the designer for them.
+I politely left the site meeting in the front yard, deciding that looking at the backyard wouldn’t get any better.
+Let’s say, ‘I went to the washroom before dessert and didn’t return to the table.’
+However, I called the clients several days later to let them know I wouldn’t be their designer.
 It’s not you!
 It’s me!

 Number Five – I Don’t Want to See My Neighbours!

 And they don’t want to see you!
-But when you have a postage-card size backyard that isn’t large enough to plant trees of any size or shape, it’s kind of hard to find a way to hide your neighbour’s.
-Unless of course, you plant your trees on the neighbour’s property.
+But it’s hard to find a way to hide your neighbours when you have a postage-card-size backyard that isn’t large enough to plant trees of any size or shape.
+Unless, of course, you plant your trees on the neighbour’s property.
 Not by mistake, we did ask if we could plant trees on the neighbouring properties, to which they all agreed.
 And we planted a forest.
 Thank you very much.
-Now, you can’t see them and they can’t see you.
+Now, you can’t see them, and they can’t see you.

 Number Four – I Sunbath in the Nude!